Goodbye 2010s – My 2016 Tokyo Trip and Why Challenging Travel is Worth It

-This post is part 7 of my 10 week retrospective looking back at a specific trip from each year of the 2010s.
+This post is part of my 10-week retrospective looking back at a specific trip from each year of the 2010s.
 Read more about the series here.
-Today I’m talking about the 2016 trip to Tokyo.
-Previous editions of this series include
+Below are links to every post in this series.

-Like Madrid I never expected to go to Tokyo, but then a flight deal comes up for $550 to go to Hong Kong for a few days and then Tokyo, and what am I going to do?
+Like Madrid, I never expected to go to Tokyo, but then a flight deal comes up for $550 to go to Hong Kong for a few days and then Tokyo, and what am I going to do?
 Not book a flight?
 Of course not.

 Tokyo where you can turn in any direction and see a vending machine.
 Likely several, but never a garbage can.

 It’s funny because I didn’t do a lot in Tokyo, but I did.
 There were all these little things that keep popping up in my head that I saw or did that just stick out in my mind.
-Tokyo was hard because I was alone and overwhelmed, and its not often that this happens to me.
-I didn’t go anywhere else during my 1 week in Japan, because I figured Tokyo would have enough for me to do, and it did.
-I remember getting on the train and heading to Narita Airport, and realizing I barely scratched the surface of Tokyo, and I don’t know if I’ll ever be able to see it all.
+Tokyo was hard because I was alone and overwhelmed, and it’s not often that this happens to me.
+I didn’t go anywhere else during my week in Japan, because I figured Tokyo would have enough for me to do, and it did.
+I remember getting on the train and heading to Narita Airport and realizing I barely scratched the surface of Tokyo, and I don’t know if I’ll ever be able to see it all.
 I would like to go back to Tokyo at some point, and I’d definitely like to see more of Japan.

 What would you do on a trip to Tokyo?
 Have you ever been somewhere that overwhelmed you?